scala-js/scala-js-website/doc/interoperability/export-to-javascript.md

 }
 {% endhighlight %}

-will be accessible in JavaScript using `myapp.foo.MainObject()`.
+will be accessible in JavaScript using `myapp.foo.MainObject`.

+**Pre 0.6.15 note**: Before Scala.js 0.6.15, objects were exported as 0-argument
+functions using `@JSExport`, rather than directly with `@JSExportTopLevel`.
+This is deprecated.

 ## Exporting classes

-The `@JSExport` annotation can also be used to export Scala.js classes to JavaScript (but not traits), or, to be more precise, their constructors.
+The `@JSExportTopLevel` annotation can also be used to export Scala.js classes to JavaScript (but not traits), or, to be more precise, their constructors.
 This allows JavaScript code to create instances of the class.

 {% highlight scala %}
-@JSExport
+@JSExportTopLevel("Foo")
 class Foo(val x: Int) {
   override def toString(): String = s"Foo($x)"
 }